 The bezel, although slightly thicker than on the debut Seamaster, still has the same clean styling, with hash marks only at five minute intervals all the way round, as opposed to for the first 15-minutes as you would find on later examples.
 Options-wise, there is something for everyone.
 The steel all-black model manages the trick of being both handsome and understated, while the titanium versions with blue dials and bezels subtly up the wrist presence.
 If incognito isn’t your thing, the two-tone pieces are more noticeable, while the 18k gold and platinum-crafted watches at the highest end scream for attention.

 However, the real triumph (for vintage fans at least) is the beautiful limited-edition 39mm.
-It is a virtual photocopy of the CK2913 and is something which looks as if it has just been retrieved from a vault after more than 60-years.
+It is a virtual photocopy of the CK2913 and is something that looks as if it has just been retrieved from a vault after more than 60-years.
 Omega has recreated every last detail, right down to the 1950s font for the dial script.
 While it features a sapphire crystal rather than one made from acrylic like on the original model, Omega has even gone as far as to put a tiny Omega logo engraving in the center – just like the ones found on the brand’s acrylic crystals.

 However, the dial is a reasonably close recreation, and the handset especially.
 The sword-type minute hand and large arrow-tipped hour hand are both filled with lume and are highly readable, as befits a dive watch.
 The indexes though are shorter than on the inaugural model and without the circular plots at the four main points.
-And the date function tucked away at the six o’clock is not something that you will find on the original either.
+And the date function tucked away at six o’clock is not something that you will find on the original either.

 As for the bezel, that has the same sparsity of numerals, consisting of just simple lines at the five minute marks.
 Bearing in mind the attention-grabbers Breitling has produced in the past, the Superocean Heritage collection is remarkably toned-down, and without any of the bright luridness we see at the top end of the Seamaster range.
 The most eye-catching pieces are the all-blue examples, and even those are admirably restrained and undemonstrative.